-As the only scalable technology available today that can remove large quantities of CO2 from the atmosphere, BECCS has a critical role to play in helping the UK to achieve its net zero targets.
-Using only locally sourced, C-grade waste wood as the feedstock is considered the most sustainable way to create carbon removals with BECCS.
+As the only scalable technology available today that can remove large quantities of CO₂ from the atmosphere, BECCS has a critical role to play in helping the UK to achieve its net zero targets.

 Evero’s BECCS carbon removal projects